ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud schematics plan`
 {: #schematics-plan}

-Scan the Terraform template in your source repository and compare this template against the {{site.data.keyword.cloud_notm}} resources that are already deployed.
-The command-line output shows the {{site.data.keyword.cloud_notm}} resources that must be added, modified, [persisted](/docs/schematics?topic=schematics-general-faq#persist-file), or removed to achieve the state that is described in your configuration file.
+Scan the Terraform template in your source repository and compare this template against the Cloud resources that are already deployed.
+The command-line output shows the Cloud resources that must be added, modified, [persisted](/docs/schematics?topic=schematics-general-faq#persist-file), or removed to achieve the state that is described in your configuration file.
 {: shortdesc}

 Your workspace must be in an **Inactive**, **Active**, **Failed**, or **Stopped** state to perform a {{site.data.keyword.bpshort}} plan action.